 Oversight of legality safeguards the quality of authorities’ activities

-Ministries are responsible for ensuring that the administration within their own sectors functions appropriately.
-All exercise of public powers must be based on the law, and the law must be strictly observed in all public activity.
-Laid down in the Constitution, the public administration’s duty to comply with the law requires that the legality of the public authorities’ activities be overseen in practice.
+All exercise of public powers must be based on the law, and the law must be strictly observed in all aspects of public governance.
+Laid down in the Constitution, the principle of conformity with the law in public governance requires that the legality of the public authorities’ activities be overseen in practice.

 Departments of the Ministry of the Interior oversee the legality of activities within their own areas of responsibility